U-PROX CLC G80

 Door Sensor

-The controller determines the door status (open/closed) using the door contact.
-Without the contact, the controller cannot detect unauthorized access or a situation where the door remains open for too long.
+The control panel determines the door status (open/closed) using the door contact.
+Without the contact, the control panel cannot detect unauthorized access or a situation where the door remains open for too long.

 It is recommended to equip doors controlled by the access system with a door closer.